MewsSystems/gitbook-connector-api/use-cases/event-management.md

 Note that in order to use [Product order parameters](../operations/services.md#product-order-parameters), the property must first set up products under an [Orderable](../operations/services.ms#service-type) service.
 Then, you will need to retrieve the products by calling [Get all products](../operations/services.md#get-all-products).

-To ensure correct reporting, all revenue items posted into Mews using Item parameters must be associated with their correct accounting category by sending the unique identifier of the accounting category in the request.
+To ensure correct reporting, all revenue items posted into Mews using [Item parameters](../operations/services.md#item-parameters) must be associated with their correct accounting category by sending the unique identifier of the accounting category in the request.
 Information about all the categories configured at each property can be retrieved using [Get all accounting categories](../operations/finance.md#get-all-accounting-categories).

 In case payment was taken outside of Mews or directly on the event management platform, use any of the methods described in the [Finance](../operations/finance.md) section to record the payment items in Mews, so that all accounting items are centralised in Mews for further reporting and/or exporting to the property's accounting system.

 #### Further automation possibilities

 Call [Get customer open itmes](../operations/customers.md#get-customers-open-items) to review the revenue and payment items that have already been posted to a customer profile.
-You can then further automate the management of billing/invoicing by creating a specific bill via [Add bill](../operations/finance.md#add-bill) for a certain groups of revenue and payment items.
+You can then further automate the management of billing/invoicing by creating a specific bill via [Add bill](../operations/finance.md#add-bill) for a certain group of revenue and payment items.
 Use [Update accounting items](../operations/finance.md#update-accounting-items) to redirect said items to the relevant bill and then use [Close bill](../operations/finance.md#close-bill) to finalise the financial document.

 ### Managing group reservations with availability blocks